 Several efforts are under way to reverse some of the alterations, thus restoring natural flows and function to waterbodies.
 Significant work on the Kissimmee River since the 1990s has successfully restored flow in portions of the historical river channel, leading to improved habitat, fisheries, and water quality.
 Additional information on the Kissimmee restoration is available on the South Florida Water Management District Kissimmee River website.

+Canals

 Lakes

 Florida's lakes provide important habitats for plant and animal species and are a valuable recreational resource.
 The state has more than 12,288 lakes, which occupy approximately 4% of its surface area.
 The largest, Lake Okeechobee (covering 423,680 acres), is the 9th largest lake in surface area in the United States and the second largest freshwater lake wholly within the conterminous United States (Fernald and Purdum 1998).
 Most of the state’s lakes are shallow, averaging 7 to 20 feet deep, although many sinkhole lakes and parts of other lakes can be much deeper.